Dr Sarah Brooks

 -

-I am a Lecturer in Organisational Behaviour and SUMS Academic Lead for Employability.
+I am a Lecturer in Organisational Behaviour and SUMS Academic Lead for Employability with a teaching and research portfolio.
+I am also an ICF and EMCC accredited coach with my own coaching practice, Powerful Dreaming.

-Prior to joining academia, I was an industry practitioner for 17 years working as an operations manager and a change implementation manager.
-I have worked in a number of high profile public and private sector organisations across the UK, Europe and Australia.
+Prior to joining academia, I was an industry practitioner for 17 years where I worked as an operations manager and a change implementation manager.
+I have experience in a number of high profile public and private sector organisations across the UK, Europe and Australia.

 - Research interests